awaudindev/Flutter-Simple-Project/README.md

 ## About The Project

-This project is a mobile apps part of integration between pwa apps and php framework data processing.
+This project is a mobile apps part of integration between nuxt.js pwa and php framework data processing.

-Here are the link to pwa apps and php framework repository:
+Here are the link to nuxt.js pwa and php framework repository:
 * [![Laravel][Laravel-repo]][Laravel-url]
 * [![Nuxt][Nuxt-repo]][Nuxt-url]